-SECTION 15010 - MECHANICAL REQUIREMENTS
+SECTION 22 0000 - PLUMBING REQUIREMENTS

-- A. Work herein shall conform to all applicable laws, ordinances, and to regulations of the local utility companies.
+- 1.1 RELATED DOCUMENTS - A. Work herein shall conform to all applicable laws, ordinances, and to regulations of the local utility companies.
 The general conditions and all requirements of the contract documents shall apply to all work of this section.
-Work shall be in accordance with the requirements of: - State of Florida, Department of Insurance, Division of State Fire Marshal Uniform Fire Safety Rules and Regulations (Florida Statute 633). - 2.
+Work shall be in accordance with the requirements of: - 1.
+State of Florida, Department of Insurance, Division of State Fire Marshal Uniform Fire Safety Rules and Regulations (Florida Statute 633). - 2.
 2011 National Electrical Code - Florida Building Code (FBC) 5th Edition (2014): This code includes The 2014 FBC Building, Mechanical, Plumbing, Fuel Gas and Energy Conservation Volumes.
 Further, see "Referenced Standards" in the FBC, Building Chapter 35; FBC, Plumbing Chapter 14; FBC, Mechanical Chapter 15; FBC, Fuel Gas Chapter 8, FBC, Energy Conservation Chapter 5.)
 (Effective June 30, 2015) - 4.
 5th Edition of the Florida Fire Prevention Code (FFPC): (This code also includes the Florida versions of NFPA 1 and NFPA 101.)
 (Effective December 31, 2014) - 5.
 State of Florida, Department of Environmental Regulation Rules - 6.
-Local Utility Codes - B. Use only mechanics skilled in the work they are to perform and have a competent representative on the job when any work is being done. - C. No work shall be done unless the Superintendent of the Contractor is on the job site.
-Work shall be properly protected, all rubbish removed promptly, and exposed work shall be carefully cleaned prior to final acceptance. - D. The term "provide" shall include labor, materials, and equipment necessary to furnish and install, complete and operable, the item or system indicated. - E. In decisions arising from discrepancies, interpretation of Drawings and Specifications, substitutes, and other pertinent matters, the decision of the Owner's representative's approval shall be final.
+Florida Accessibility Code for Building Construction - 7.
+Florida Energy Efficiency Code for Building Construction - 8.
+Local Utility Codes - B. Cooperate with all other trades and install work as fast as the progress of the job will permit. - C. Use only mechanics skilled in the work they are to perform and have a competent representative on the job when any work is being done. - D. No work shall be done unless the Superintendent of the Contractor is on the job site.
+Work shall be properly protected, all rubbish removed promptly, and exposed work shall be carefully cleaned prior to final acceptance. - E. The term "provide" shall include labor, materials, and equipment necessary to furnish and install, complete and operable, the item or system indicated. - F. In decisions arising from discrepancies, interpretation of Drawings and Specifications, substitutes, and other pertinent matters, the decision of the Owner's representative's approval shall be final.